Performance management of construction suppliers

 Over time, the Ministry will use this additional information to assist with procurement decisions ensuring that suppliers and opportunities are awarded based on best fit and best performance.

 For Ministry-led school property projects, performance assessments are completed by the Ministry of Education Delivery Manager for the project, with the most appropriate person from the supplier’s side, usually the Project Manager.
-Feedback from the Engineer to Contract may also be included.
+Feedback from the Engineer to Contract, Design Review Panel and/or Construction Observer may also be included.
 These are the people most appropriate to complete the assessment as they work closely during a project, and will have the best understanding of the work undertaken.

 Performance reviews are arranged between the Ministry and the supplier based on the current construction stage, with a minimum requirement of one review per year.